pekkanikander/pekkanikander.github.com/cv.md

 architecture, iterating in three major rounds, each time adding significant functionality.

+In May 2013, Pekka founded the Ell-i open source co-operative with a dozen of other people.
+From May 2013 until April 2014, pushing the Ell-i technical platform has been his main hobby.
+In May 2014 Ell-i became a part-time job for Pekka.

+In May 2014, Pekka was nominated a Research Fellow at Aalto University school of Science and Technology (the former Helsinki University of Technology).

 Pekka is first and foremost a generalist.
 He has more than 10 years of experience, both at personal and at group-leadership level, on architecting, designing, and implementing secure and scalable